happydasch/nspanel_haui/README.md

 4. Add [Configuration](docs/Config.md)

 Take a look at the more detailed [Installation Guide](docs/Install.md).
 Have also a look at the [FAQ](docs/FAQ.md).
+For a more detailed overview of available functionality see the [Device Description](docs/Device.md).

 ## Next Steps